 My areas of interest are American film history, Hollywood genres, and psychoanalytic film theory, and I regularly teach Film Criticism, Film and Literature, and Gender and American Cinema.
 I have also taugt graduate seminars on topics like Film Noir, Slacker Cinema, the Films of 1999, and Digital Cinema.

 My research focuses on psychoanalytic theory and American cinema--with an emphasis on concepts like desire, the gaze, and enjoyment--and I am especially interested in the work of Todd McGowan, Slavoj Zizek, and Alenka Zupancic.
 Recently, I have published two articles: the first analyzes the depiction of fatherhood in Breaking Bad, and the second explores a concept I call the digital Gothic in the Netflix series Stranger Things.

 PhD, Oklahoma State University.
 MA, Texas Tech University.
 BA, Texas A&M University.

 “Hurt--Agony--Pain--Love It!: The Duty of Dissatisfaction in the Profiler Film.”
-International Journal of Zizek Studies: iek and Cinema 1.3 (2007).
-Web.
+International Journal of Zizek Studies: Zizek and Cinema, vol. 1, no.3, 2007.